On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

 We estimated the flux histogram of the total light curve of Ton 599 from 2020 to 2024.
 In the analysis, we choose only the flux data points that have TS$>$9 to account for the highly significant data points in order to achieve the correct representation.
+To investigate the behavior of flux distribution, we performed the Anderson-Darling(AD) test on the logarithm of flux.
+We have performed the AD test for both the normal and log-normal distribution functions.
+The p-value for normal distribution is found to be 0.007 with AD statistics as 1.098, and for the log-normal distribution p-value is found to be 8.928$\times$ 10$^{-22}$ with AD statistics as 8.979.
+So, these two distributions are not suitable since the p-value is below 0.05.
+Next, we fit the histogram with the double Gaussian probability density functions (PDF), and the functional form is given by \cite{10.1093/mnras/stad3399} and \cite{2020MNRAS.491.1934K}.

-We fit the histogram with the Gaussian and log-normal profile and the functional form is given in \cite{10.1093/mnras/stad3399} and \cite{2020MNRAS.491.1934K}.
-The observed flux distribution is fitted with both functions and it is shown in Fig~\ref{fig:flux-dsitribution}.
-We found a bi-model flux distribution that can be well-fitted with a log-normal flux distribution suggesting the variability of non-linear in nature.
-As we expect the gamma-ray emissions are produced in the jet far from an accretion disk, but if the observed jet variability is non-linear in nature or best represented with log-normal flux distribution it suggests the possible connection between the accretion disk and the jet.
-It has been shown that is quite possible and in a few of the blazar \citep{10.1093/mnras/stad3399} it has been shown that the the variation or fluctuations produced in the accretion disk can travel to the jet and modify the jet variability accordingly.
-In literature, it also has been noticed that some blazars show a double log-normal flux distribution instead of a single log-normal distribution \cite{2018RAA....18..141S, Kushwaha_2016}.
+The observed flux distribution is fitted with the double Gaussian function, and it is shown in Figure~\ref{fig:flux-dsitribution} and the best-fitted parameters are shown in Table~\ref{Flux_dist}.
+We found that a bi-model flux distribution can be well-fitted with a log-normal flux distribution, suggesting the variability of non-linear in nature.
+As we expect, the gamma-ray emissions are produced in the jet far from an accretion disk, but if the observed jet variability is non-linear in nature or best represented with log-normal flux distribution, it suggests the possible connection between the accretion disk and the jet.
+It has been shown that it is quite possible, and in a few of the blazar \citep{10.1093/mnras/stad3399}, it has been shown that the variation or fluctuations produced in the accretion disk can travel to the jet and modify the jet variability accordingly.
+In literature, it also has been noticed that some blazars show a double log-normal flux distribution instead of a single log-normal distribution \citep{2018RAA....18..141S, Kushwaha_2016}.
+Our study concludes that there is a possibility of disk-jet coupling in this source.
+The nature is more clear when we look at the XMM-Newton spectra, where the thermal disk component dominates over the non-thermal emission.